-A few years ago, I started seeing news articles about under-funded Veterans’ healthcare programs.
+In 2006, I started seeing news articles about under-funded Veterans’ healthcare programs.
 Then, there were stories about older Veterans who lay in bed day after day, never receiving any visitors.
 Reports started surfacing on TV about the severe injuries sustained by our troops fighting in Iraq and Afghanistan.

 The more I heard about the uphill battles of our Wounded Warriors, the more convinced I was of the need to produce a project that would bring in funds to support all of our hospitalized Veterans.

 My late Grandpa Lou served in the army for 4 years during World War II.
 I wanted to do something to honor his name.
 I always loved the romance of those bygone eras - especially the 1940’s - and I drew inspiration from the World War II pin-up girls, whose photos and paintings boosted morale for our soldiers fighting overseas.

 I came up with the idea to recreate a nostalgic pin-up calendar that would serve three purposes:

 1. The calendars would be sold to raise funds for our hospitalized Veterans.